alibabacloud-howto/microservices/README.md

 Now, you completed to prepare a simple web API application!
 We will deploy it on cloud in the next step.

-## Step 2-2 - Deploy a back-end web application
+## Step 2-2 - Deploy a back-end application

 In this step, we will deploy the back-end web application which we created in the previous step.
 We will create a [Virtual Private Cloud (VPC)](https://www.alibabacloud.com/help/doc-detail/34217.htm), which is a vertual private network service in Alibaba Cloud, also create a [VSwitch](https://www.alibabacloud.com/help/doc-detail/100380.htm), which is a network device in VPC used to create a subnet and connects cloud product instances in VPC, and deploy the application on [Elastic Compute Service (ECS)](https://www.alibabacloud.com/help/doc-detail/25367.htm) to the created VSwitch in the created VPC, which is a vertual server service in Alibaba Cloud.